SoftwareSystemsLaboratory/prime-pipeline/README.md

 For an example GitHub Repository URL file, see [githubRepositories.txt](githubRepositories.txt).

-- `./pipeline.bash $GH_TOKEN`
+- `./pipeline.bash $GH_TOKEN githubRepositories.txt`

-Where $GH_TOKEN is a GitHub Personal Access Token or shell variable referencing it.
+Where `$GH_TOKEN` is a GitHub Personal Access Token or shell variable referencing it.

+`githubRepositories.txt` can be replaced with any file containing GitHub Repository URLs.

+**NOTE:** The name of this text file will be used to create a folder containing all of the repositories analyzed and their analysis files.

+### Google Drive Upload

+This pipeline is configured to upload results to a Google Drive folder via `rclone`.
+If you don't want to do this, comment out or change the last lines in the `runner.bash` file.